theengs/app/README.md

 ##### Linux ('live mode' and 'historical data')

-While reading FlowerCare historical entry count, the sensors usually freeze for up to a second, and the Linux kernel consider that to be a connection timeout.
+While reading Flower Care and RoPot historical entry count, the sensors usually freeze for up to a second, and the Linux kernel consider that to be a connection timeout.
 To be able to get the historical data working on Linux, you'll need to increase the "supervision timeout" value (while root):

 ```bash